zinzy/zinzy.website-v3/content/page/biblical-summer-reads-2025.md

 ### Theme 2: Prayer as a posture, not an appointment

-It's easy for me to be a "kop zonder kip" in general, and within the context spirituality in particular.
+It's easy for me to be a "kop zonder kip" in general, and within the context of spirituality in particular.
 I often trick myself into thinking there's a "right" way to do Christianity, especially when I compare myself to others.
 It turns my practice into something that relies on logic, on conclusive statements backed up by Scripture.
 In these moments, it's helpful to remember that what I truly believe is that _the way is the destination_, that connecting with my surroundings can help me draw a deep breath, and that simple and gentle is best.

 #### A song: